ebootehsaz/TicTacToe/README.md

 Now that both players are in a game together, they need to play!
 This is where it becomes important what type of database is used, what data is stored, and how data is [read from the database](https://firebase.google.com/docs/firestore/query-data/get-data).

-If specific functions are used inefficiently, incorrectly, or not at all, it would be a huge drain on battery.
+If specific functions are used inefficiently, incorrectly, or not at all, there could potentially be excess battery drain.
 One of my objectives was to keep the battery usage and app size low.
 In order to do this, I had to ensure that the database was being used as efficiently as possible. and so it boiled down to one question, ***after one player makes a move, how is the other player's device notified?***

-Firebase has that functionality which allow the client to be notified of and receive data in a rather efficient manner.
+Firebase has functionality which allows the client to be notified of and receive data in a rather efficient manner.
 They explain it in high detail on their [site](https://firebase.google.com/docs/firestore/query-data/listen), so I'm only going to touch on its functionality briefly.
 Basically, the client creates a listener which is essentially a callback that the sdk executes when there is new data available on the database.
 Over on the database it will create a process which monitors our specific query to see if there is any new data available.
 The only data that is sent to the client is data that has been mutated.

 ```swift
 let listener = FirebaseReference(.Game).document(self.game.id).addSnapshotListener
 ```

-Thus, creating a snapshot listener bounds it to listen to the document. **It is important that you keep ahold of the listener object**.
+Thus, creating a snapshot listener binds it to listen to the document. **It is important that you keep ahold of the listener object**.
 Once we are done with the game, and this is straight from the site, "You must detach your listener so that your event callbacks stop getting called.
 This allows the client to stop using bandwidth to receive updates".
 I might be going into too much detail, so I'll just [link](https://firebase.google.com/docs/firestore/query-data/listen) where you can read all this for yourself if interested.

 I'm going to show the whole function below because it's one of the more significant ones used in the game, and the logic behind it is important.